Harwich International railway station: Boat Train operation

 Larger GER steam locomotives such as the Claud Hamilton 4-4-0s and GER Class S69 4-6-0s which remained the staple locomotive employed on boat train services throughout LNER days.

 The LNER introduced the LNER Class B17 4-6-0 locomotives to the GER and these saw work on the boat trains as did the Thompson designed LNER Class B1 4-6-0s.

-During World War II boat train services were suspended.

-In the 1950s Britannia Class locomotives allocated to Stratford engine shed worked the Liverpool boat trains although these were usually worked by Parkeston crews.
-Steam power disappeared from East Anglia in 1962 and boat train working was taken over by Class 31, Class 37 and later Class 47 locomotives.
+During World War II, boat train services were suspended.
+In the 1950s, Britannia Class locomotives allocated to Stratford engine shed worked the Liverpool boat trains, although these were usually worked by Parkeston crews.
+Steam power disappeared from East Anglia in 1962 and boat train working was taken over by Classes 31, and diesel locomotives.